SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Sparse Sparse Attention (SSA)

+where $h_{\mathrm{full}}$ and $h_{\mathrm{sparse}}$ are the hidden representations produced by full and sparse attention at a given layer, and $\mathrm{sg}(\cdot)$ denotes the stop-gradient operator.
+This loss mirrors the left-hand side of Theorem~\ref{thm:error_decomposition}, with an added stop-gradient on $h_{\mathrm{sparse}}$ that drives $h_{\mathrm{full}}$ toward $h_{\mathrm{sparse}}$.
+We let full attention adapt to the sparse output rather than the reverse, since $h_{\mathrm{sparse}}$ is constrained by top-$k$ selection and cannot recover the information it discards.
+This direction encourages full attention to concentrate on the selected blocks, which follows a sparser distribution that drops less weight under top-$k$ selection.
+Accordingly, we expect to reduce $\delta(t)$ and tighten the bound on Term (II).
+Provided $h_{\mathrm{full}}$ remains non-degenerate, this shrinking gap pulls $h_{\mathrm{sparse}}$ closer to $h_{\mathrm{full}}$, improving the sparse attention performance.

-The second component is a \textbf{commitment loss}, which regularizes the sparse-attention outputs to remain close to the full-attention outputs, analogous to the KL-divergence term used in RLHF \citep{NEURIPS2022_b1efde53}:
+A \textbf{commitment loss} regularizes sparse-attention outputs to remain close to full-attention outputs:

-This objective is also conceptually similar to the commitment loss in VQ-VAE \citep{NIPS2017_7a98af17}, encouraging the sparse-attention branch to align with the representational space learned by full attention.
-By enforcing such alignment, the model achieves more stable joint optimization of the two attention modes.
+This is analogous to the commitment loss in VQ-VAE~\citep{NIPS2017_7a98af17} and KL regularization in RLHF~\citep{NEURIPS2022_b1efde53}, anchoring the sparse attention to the representational space of full attention so that it does not drift too far from the full-attention behavior.